gkjohnson/three-gpu-pathtracer/README.md

 bokehSize : Number
 ```

-The bokeh size as derived from the fStop and focal length.
+The bokeh size as derived from the fStop and focal length in millimeters.
 If this is set then the fStop is implicitly updated.

 ### .apertureBlades